[email protected]

 The camera seems to be coded in the "MyCharacter" class.
 Let's examine the header file to see the variables involved

-Variables to keep track of (this is not working code), referenced by letter index in the following sections
+(this is not working code), referenced by letter index in the following sections

 a)